judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-08-01-overcoming-language-barriers.markdown

 ---
 title:			Tips For Overcoming Language Barriers
 date:			2016-08-01 17:43:59 Z
-categories: Adventure
+categories:		adventure
 author:			judsonlmoore
 excerpt:		Language barriers are hard to overcome but with these simple tips you will find yourself speaking and comprehending in no time!
 layout:			post
+image:			../assets/images/

 ---